Online Rules for Control of False Discovery Rate and False Discovery Exceedance: Introduction

 The false discovery rate (FDR) --namely, the expected fraction of discoveries that are false positives-- is the criterion of choice for statistical inference in large scale hypothesis testing problem.
 In their groundbreaking work \cite{benjamini1995controlling}, Benjamini and Hochberg (BH) developed a procedure to control FDR below a pre-assigned level, while allowing for a large number of true discoveries when many non-nulls are present.
 The BH procedure remains --with some improvements-- the state-of-the-art in the context of multiple hypothesis testing, and has been implemented across genomics \cite{reiner2003identifying}, brain imaging \cite{genovese2002thresholding}, marketing \cite{optimizely}, and many other applied domains.

 Standard FDR control techniques, such as the BH procedure~\cite{benjamini1995controlling}, require aggregating $p$-values for all the tests and processing them jointly.
-This is impossible in a number of applications which are best modeled as an online hypothesis testing problem \cite{alpha-investing} (a more formal definition will be provided below): \begin{quote} \emph{Hypotheses arrive sequentially in a stream.
-At each step, the analyst must decide whether to reject the current null hypothesis without having access to the number of hypotheses (potentially infinite) or the future $p$-values, but solely based on the previous decisions.} \end{quote} This is the case --for instance-- with publicly available datasets, where new hypotheses are tested in an on-going fashion by different researchers \cite{generalized-alpha}.
+This is impossible in a number of applications which are best modeled as an online hypothesis testing problem \cite{alpha-investing} (a more formal definition will be provided below):

+\emph{Hypotheses arrive sequentially in a stream.
+At each step, the analyst must decide whether to reject the current null hypothesis without having access to the number of hypotheses (potentially infinite) or the future $p$-values, but solely based on the previous decisions.}

+This is the case --for instance-- with publicly available datasets, where new hypotheses are tested in an on-going fashion by different researchers \cite{generalized-alpha}.
 Similar constraints arise in marketing research, where multiple A-B tests are carried out on an ongoing fashion \cite{optimizely}.
 Finally, scientific research as a whole suffers from the same problem: a stream of hypotheses are tested on an ongoing basis using a fixed significance level, thus leading to large numbers of false positives \cite{ioannidis2005most}.
-We refer to Section \ref{sec:Discussion} for further discussion.
+We refer to Section \ref{sec:related work} for further discussion.

 In order to illustrate the online scenario, consider an approach that would control the family-wise error rate (FWER), i.e. the probability of rejecting at least one true null hypothesis.
 Formally

 where $\btheta$ denotes the model parameters (including the set of non-null hypotheses) and $V^{\theta}(n)$ the number of false positives among the first $n$ hypotheses.
 This metric can be controlled by choosing different significance levels $\alpha_i$ for tests $H_i$, with $\balpha=(\alpha_i)_{i\ge 1}$ summable, e.g., $\alpha_i = \alpha 2^{-i}$.
 Notice that the analyst only needs to know the number of tests performed before the current one, in order to implement this scheme.
 However, this method leads to small statistical power.
 In particular, making a discovery at later steps becomes very unlikely.